Your spending can broadly fit into 2 categories:

-A useful guide is the 50-30-20 rule, which suggests aiming to spend 50% on living expenses (needs) and 30% on non-essentials (wants), such as eating out and shopping.
+A useful guide to work towards is the 50-30-20 rule.
+This suggests aiming to spend 50% on living expenses (needs) and 30% on non-essentials (wants), such as eating out and shopping.
 That leaves 20% for savings or paying off debt.

 It can also help to narrow down your spending a bit more.
+You could use our budget planner tool to see where you’re spending your money, or split your spending into categories.
 It’s up to you how you categorise, but these may be helpful ideas:

-Looking back over your statements for the last 3 months, add up the amount you’ve spent in each of the categories.
+You could start by looking back over your statements for the last 3 months and add up the amount you’ve spent in each of the categories.
 You can then divide this amount by 3 to give you an idea of how much you’re spending in each category on average a month.